 In the event of any emergency requiring evacuation from the building, we follow the same procedure as for fire drills.
 All children exit out the door leading directly outdoors and the children line up at a specific area in the outdoor area, where attendance is taken.

-If it is determined that the children cannot safely re-enter the building, the staff and children will walk by way of sidewalk to the Winsted YMCA on Main St. From there, the staff will contact parents to pick up their children.
-First aid kits and a traveling emergency file, which includes emergency phone numbers, will accompany the staff and children whenever they leave the premises.
+If it is determined that the children cannot safely re-enter the building, the staff and children will walk by way of sidewalk to the Fire House on Prospect Street or our Before and After School Building on Lake Street.
+From there, the staff will contact parents to pick up their children.
+First aid kits, emergency medications, and a traveling emergency file, which includes emergency phone numbers, will accompany the staff and children whenever they leave the premises.

 911 Emergency Lockdown

-In the event that Winchester Police Department issues an emergency broadcasts or a 911 situation is happening within the building (ie. Eminent danger, unstable person or suspected armed individual), Administration will lock down the building.
-Teachers will close classroom door, cover window on the door and barricade door if possible, shut off lights, and gather children in designated spot.
-Teachers will calmly occupy children until the order is lifted and listen for intercom updates with further instructions (ie. Evacuation to Fire House on Prospect Street).
+In the event that Winchester Police Department issues an emergency broadcasts or a 911 situation is happening within the building (i.e. Eminent danger, unstable person or suspected armed individual), Administration will lock down the building.
+Teachers will calmly occupy children until the order is lifted and wait for updates with further instructions (i.e. Evacuation to Fire House on Prospect Street).

-In case of Disaster
+In Case of Disaster

 The plan of action for weather related emergencies are as follows: Children are gathered in the main hallway, outside of the office, away from all exterior doors and windows.
 Children in the infant and toddler one room are placed in evacuation cribs for prompt removal from the classroom.
 All other emergencies such as gas leak, malfunctioning furnace, excessive smoke or fire, etc., we will move from the Center to the Fire House located adjacent to the Center.